metamorph-inc/meta-core/src/CADAssembler/CADCreoParametricCreateAssembly/0Readme - CreateAssembly.txt

 v1.3.5.0 - 7/27/2012	For a parametric part that occurs more than once, copied the instances beyond the first instance to unique names.
 			Added bounding box information to the metrics file.
-By default the bounding box information will be created in the metrics file; however, if the input xml contains a construct such as ì<BoundingBox ComponentID="100000445"  MetricID="987654321"/> ì, then the MetricID will be associated to the bounding box information in the metrics file.
-If the input xml contains <DataExchange Ö> entries, the STEP files per the DataExchange instructions will be created.
+By default the bounding box information will be created in the metrics file; however, if the input xml contains a construct such as ‚Äú<BoundingBox ComponentID="100000445"  MetricID="987654321"/> ‚Äú, then the MetricID will be associated to the bounding box information in the metrics file.
+If the input xml contains <DataExchange ‚Ä¶> entries, the STEP files per the DataExchange instructions will be created.